STUDY notes on page or enter key words or use above links

 If a moving object has no thrust force acting on it, then it will always slow down and come to a halt e.g. on a level road, if you take your foot of the accelerator, the car will eventually come to a halt as the resistive forces act against the car's forward motion.
 The total friction effects will bring the car to a halt.

-How does speed affect the drag effect and how can we reduce it?
+(b) How does speed affect the drag force and how can we reduce it?

 In these next examples you are reducing the loss from a kinetic energy store to the surrounding air/water thermal energy store - the destination of most wasted or dissipated energy.

 The faster an object moves through a fluid the greater the rate of particle collisions between the object's surface and the fluid (e.g. air or water.

 To reduce the drag effect its not always easy to reduce the surface area, hence reduce friction, but you can design the shape of an object to allow the fluid to flow more easily across the surface.

 There are times when we wish to increase the drag effect - see parachuting further down the page.